Migration and asylum policy of the European Union

 The migration and asylum policy of the European Union falls within the area of freedom, security and justice.
-It was established to develop and harmonise the principles and measures used by member states of the European Union to regulate migration processes and to manage matters related to asylum and refugee status within the EU.
+It was established to develop and harmonise the principles and measures used by member states of the European Union (EU) to regulate migration processes and to manage matters related to asylum and refugee status within the EU.

 History and overview

 The European Union gained the authority to legislate in the area of migration and asylum with the entry into force of the Treaty of Amsterdam on 1 May 1999.
 At the European Council meeting held in Tampere in October 1999, several legislative instruments establishing a Common European Asylum System (CEAS) were proposed.
 Central to these instruments was the adoption of the Dublin II Regulation, a recast of the Dublin Convention, an intergovernmental treaty agreed in 1990 outside the institutional framework of the European Union.
 By 2005, all legislative instruments of the first phase had been adopted.

 Following the presentation of the Policy Plan on Asylum by the European Commission in June 2008, the legislative instruments of the first phase were reformed.
 The adoption of the recast directives and regulations was completed by 2013.
 The second phase also established the European Asylum Support Office.